jedi4ever/vagrant-guard-demo/README.markdown

 # Test Driven Infrastructure with Vagrant, Puppet and Guard
 ## Why
 Lots has been written about [Vagrant](http://vagrantup.com).
-It simply is [a great tool](http://www.slideshare.net/jedi4ever/vagrant-devopsdays-mountain-view-2011): people use it as a sandbox environment to develop their Chef recipes or Puppet manifests in a save environment.
+It simply is [a great tool](http://www.slideshare.net/jedi4ever/vagrant-devopsdays-mountain-view-2011): people use it as a sandbox environment to develop their Chef recipes or Puppet manifests in a safe environment.

 The workflow usually looks like this: